 Two Point Hospital

-A few months ago, Bullfrog’s classic Theme Hospital would’ve been a cinch for this list, but then a young upstart came and knocked it off – although, in this case, it’s a game by several of the original’s developers.
+Not long ago, Bullfrog’s classic Theme Hospital would’ve been a cinch for this list, but then a young upstart came and knocked it off – although, in this case, it’s a game by several of the original’s developers.
 Two Point Hospital takes everything great about Theme Hospital and brings it right up to date.

 What both games have in common – and what made Theme Hospital so particularly enduring – is gameplay that anyone could get their hands on and enjoy within minutes.
 Managing a hospital could easily be made too tricky, or too depressing, but Two Point Hospital makes it joyous.
 One floor, simple drag-and-place controls, uncomplicated items, and the simple goal of curing patients and keeping everyone happy.
 Then someone’s sick in a bin, the De-Humorifier blows up, or a failed patient comes back from the dead seeking revenge.
 All in a day’s work at Two Point Hospital so you better know how to deal with it all.

 Stardew Valley lets you mingle with the locals and take a break from the stress of making decisions.
-But don’t be fooled: while on the surface it looks like an RPG that would be published on the Super Nintendo, this is in actuality a pure and gripping management game – just one that’ll get your hands dirty for once.
+But don’t be fooled: while on the surface it looks like an RPG that would be published on the Super Nintendo, this is a pure and gripping management game – just one that’ll get your hands dirty for once.